-We will continue to monitor our executive compensation programs and consider appropriate modifications that will allow us to drive achievement of our business strategy and targeted financial results, meet our talent needs and maintain fully competitive compensation programs and practices to maximize long-term stockholder value.
+We will continue to monitor our executive compensation programs and consider appropriate modifications that will allow us to drive achievement of our business strategy and

 Impact of the COVID-19 Pandemic

 Impact of the Pandemic on our Business

 The COVID-19 pandemic has challenged the world and our business in unparalleled ways; however, we quickly pivoted to address these challenges.
 With our highest priority being the health and safety of our employees and the communities in which we live and work, we implemented a number of proactive efforts to respond, reopen and reset our operations for the new business environment.
 Specifically, we took the following actions: